ArtOfCode-/concaten/README.md

 ---

-> **A note about versions**: My format is `major.milestone.task.commit`, where each is the number for the
+> **A note about versions**: My format is `major.milestone.task`, where each is the number for the
 > most recently finished.
-For example, version `1.1.0.5` is 5 commits in to the first task of milestone 2 of
+For example, version `1.1.0` just completed the first task of milestone 2 of
 > verison 1 -- probably something about expanding the standard library.
 Major version `0` is pre-completion;
 > some of the parts may be done, but not all of it.
-Major version `1` is the first version of the language;
+Major version `1` is the first completed version of
-> from there, I'll iterate based on feedback and input from the users.
+> the language; from there, I'll iterate based on feedback and input from the users.

 ###Current milestone